ninest/NextBusSG/README.md

 - flutter_native_splash
 - quick_actions

-## FAQs
-### 1. How do I add or remove favorites?
-- **Double tap** or **Long press** on any bus service tile,
-- The prompt to add/remove should appear
-### 2. Why aren't all my favorites showing?
-on the home page, only favorites that are **near** will be shown.
-To see all your favorites, click on the **"See all"** button.
-### 3. How do I rename a bus stop?
-There are two ways:
-1. Either add the stop to your favorites, then go the "More" page (the third tab on the bottom bar), then tap **"Rename favorites"**, or
-2. Search for the bus stop in the search page (second tab), and press the **"Rename"** button.
-### 4. How do I see more information on a particular bus stop?
-There are two ways:
-1. Either tap the bus service tile's 5-digit code (ex: 84009), or
-2. Search for the bus stop in the search page, tap on the results to see more information

 ## Other information
 - [Data](https://github.com/themindstorm/singapore-bus) collection start date: February 11, 2020
 - Project start date: February 13, 2020